 The History of the Metropolitan Museum of Art

-My appreciation for art probably started as a youth.
-When the private girl’s school that I attended in Philadelphia, visited New York City.
-The itinerary always included lunch at Sardi’s, a Broadway play and one or two museums.
+My art appreciation probably started as a youth.
+The private girl’s school I attended in Philadelphia visited New York City.
+The itinerary always included lunch at Sardi’s, a Broadway play, and one or two museums.
 And my Nana used to take my cousin Tish and I to see the Rockette’s Christmas Show, then do some shopping.

-My love of fashion is no different than most little girls, who love to play dress-up.
-Nothing has changed except that I’m a mature adult and I still enjoy fashion.
+My love of fashion differs from most little girls who love dressing up.
+Nothing has changed except that I’m a mature adult and still enjoy fashion.

-I attended The Philadelphia College of Textiles and Science (now Philadelphia University.)
-My course of studies included textiles.
+I attended The Philadelphia College of Textiles and Science (now Philadelphia University).
+My studies included textiles.
 One of my favorite classes was “Fabrics and Their Uses.”
-It delved into materials, especially the natural fibers.
-I do believe this education contributed to my love, fascination, and love of natural textiles.
+It delved into materials, especially natural fibers.
+I believe this education contributed to my love and fascination with natural textiles.

 New York Calling: Manus x Machina book I purchased from the Metropolitan Museum of Art, NYC.

-Perhaps you remember the earlier post I covered on the 2016 Met Gala.
-You know the invitation-only, $30,000 per person event?
-From May 2 until September 5, the regular fashion and art aficionados get the opportunity to ogle and understand the collaborations that exist between fashions being hand-made (manus) and machine-made (machina.)
+Perhaps you remember the earlier post I covered at the 2016 Met Gala.
+Do you know the invitation-only, $ 30,000-per-person event?
+From May 2 until September 5, regular fashion and art lovers can ogle and understand the collaborations between hand-made (manus) and machine-made (Machina) fashions.

 Manus x Machina: Fashion In An Age of Technology: